 - There are several "normal" forms, but usually, you want to end up with 4NF or 5NF.

 Note, in some cases, it's worth denormalizing DB structure (for example to increase performance), but that's out of the scope of this article.

 CREATE TABLE template

-There are several recommendations about standard fields/columns and standard names:
+Below there are just several recommendations and best practices from our experience about standard fields/columns and standard names:

 - Case - we prefer lowercase with underscores, but it's not really important, just keep it consistent.